vitaly-t/prime-lib/README.md

 ## About

-This set of [prime number] generators combines performance of [Sieve of Eratosthenes] algorithm with the maximum memory efficiency.
-It is best suited for infinite generators offered here, to run in lite clients, like web apps, to be stream-compatible and RXJS-friendly.
+This [prime number] generator combines performance of [Sieve of Eratosthenes] algorithm with the maximum memory efficiency.
+It is RXJS-friendly, and well suited for web app-s.

-Further performance optimizations require use of pre-allocated buffers, which increases memory consumption, and thus out of scope here.

 For tests and benchmarks, see [./test](./test) folder.